Achmad-R/Blog/README.md

 # Blog
-My First Blog as Front End Developer
+Learn Create a Blog from Tutorial